byronbytes/StaffLog/README.md

 /stafflogdebug - A debug command meant to see if the plugin is working.

-/sl - The main command for configuration

-` /sl reload - Reloads the plugin`

-`/sl help - Shows help command`

-`/sl reloadconfig - Reloads config.yml (WIP)`

 #### Staffchat & Chat

 /s - Staffchat command

-/stoggle - Toggles off all staff related notifications
+/stoggle - Toggles off and on all staff related notifications (such as joins, etc)

 /chat s - Toggles staff chat (For multi messages)